 (Common Morning Glory, lat.: Ipomoea purpurea / Pharbitis purpurea)

-An annual and twining climbing plant from Mexico, documented as of 1713 in Europe.
+A long-blooming annual and twining climbing plant from Mexico, documented as of 1713 in Europe.
 It can be sown outdoors from April onwards, or planted as a pre-cultivated plant (leave 50 - 60 cm between plants), but only when night temperatures are above 10 degrees Celsius.
 It will grow to a height of approx. 3 m.
 The little hairs are directed diagonally downward on the shoot and stems and are an easily identifiable feature.
 The flowers were originally red, but there are now many varieties ranging from white to dark purple-blue.
 "Grandpa Ott" and "Star of Yelta" have darker flowers.
-As with all morning glories, the flowers both bloom in the morning and wither in the afternoon sun of the same day (on cloudy days, in the evening).
+As with all morning glories, the flowers bloom in the morning and wither in the afternoon sun of the same day (on cloudy days, in the evening).
 Flowering time is from July to October; the seeds are poisonous.